Your first gap analysis

 Stage 4 — findings review (about 10 minutes)

 A user-review gate.
 The workflow presents a summary table — control ID, title, compliance level, evidence tier — and asks you to confirm or revise.
-This is the last point to raise the evidence tier on weak controls before the report freezes.
+This is the last point to raise the evidence tier on weak controls before the adversarial review probes them.

 Common pitfall: the temptation is to wave the table through because you already filled it in.
 Read each partial row carefully — those are the rows the report will surface as recommended remediations, and the evidence reference attached here is what auditors will inspect.

 Two automatic steps: a quality check (every control assessed; at least 30% must carry documentary or authoritative evidence) and the report generation.
-You'll see something like this:
+The JSON follows the GapAnalysisReport shape — trimmed example:

 {